sanathbharadwaj/PingMeServer/README.md

-# PingMeServer
+# Cognichamp Server
-This is the server files for self hosted parse-server for PingMe application.
+These are the server files for self hosted parse-server for Cognichamp application.